-While my favorite cookie is one of these chocolate crinkle cookies, every cook should have a good recipe for sugar cookies in his or her repertoire.
+While my favorite cookie is one of these chocolate crinkle cookies, every cook should have a good recipe for drop sugar cookies in his or her repertoire.

 This particular recipe produces a cookie that is a standout on its own, with a buttery, just-sweet-enough flavor.
 Give it a light dusting of granulated sugar and enjoy their tender yet chewy texture as is.